thebgacademy/bga-site/content/FAQs.md

 We will be using Zoom and will provide all details closer to the event to registered participants.

 **How will the community exist outside of the sessions?**
 We will encourage participants to sign up to and use the existing community platforms for each tool.
-For the live sessions we, in 2023, we used Discord so everyone could talk to their *cohort*.
+For the live sessions we, in 2023, used Discord so everyone could talk to their *cohort*.
 We may follow something similar this year too.

 **Will I need a powerful computer to participate?**
-No, all you will need are a desktop browser and a GitHub account, as we will use Gitpod.io for sessions that need a linux command line.
+No, all you will need is a desktop browser and a GitHub account, as we will use Gitpod.io for sessions that need a linux command line.

 **Will sessions be spread/repeated across time zones?**
 Yes, sessions will be repeated at least once across time zones, either live or as a recording (with the opportunity to ask additional questions).
-We will try to spread them as evenly as possible, however, this may not be possible depending on the location of the host and/or their commitments.
+We will try to spread them as evenly as possible; however, this may not be possible depending on the location of the host and/or their commitments.

 **Will there be assessment/self-assessment?**
 No, these are not formal courses.
 They are opportunities to learn from the developers and experts in an informal and interactive setting.